Tiling an Equilateral Triangle: A tile with an angle and irrational

 {\em Remarks}.
 (1) In particular $N$ cannot be 7, 11, or 19.
 In \cite{beeson-noseven}, we proved that there is no 7 or 11 tiling, and the case studied here was handled purely computationally, by a method that does not work for $N=19$.

 (2) Laczkovich has shown that each rational tile with an angle $\gamma = \pi/3$ in which $\alpha$ is not a rational multiple of $\pi$ can be used to tile {\em some} equilateral triangle.
 But the $N$ required might be very large.
-Indeed, we tried to construct a tiling following Laczkovich's instructions in \cite{laczkovich1995}, but $N$ came out to be over a million, so we could not draw the tiling, and thus cannot present even one picture.
+Indeed, we tried to construct a tiling following Laczkovich's instructions in \cite{laczkovich1995}, but $N$ came out to be over a million, so we could not draw the tiling.
+In 2018, we could not present even one picture of a tiling of an equilateral triangle by a tile with an angle $\pi/3$ and incommensurable angles.
+That changed in 2024, as we shall see in the Appendix.

 {\em Proof.} Suppose equilateral $ABC$ is $N$-tiled as in the statement of the theorem.
 Let the sides of the tile be $(a,b,c)$.
 According to Theorem~\ref{theorem:equilateral3}, $M < \sqrt N$ as mentioned in the theorem, and the ratios $a/c$ and $b/c$ are given by